lichkitsch/mellen/session_004.md

 After the dream, Mellen is woken by some sounds from the other side of the door.

+Shubat tells Shimni, Koumiss, and Gin that he's content as leader of the Doseovian Army and that one of them can have Mellen as their bride.
+She must accept one of them, Shubat doesn't give another choice.

+Koumiss and Shimni both decide to take the direct approach and flirt heavy-handedly with Mellen while Gin tries to win her over with a classic: dinner and dancing.

-- Bet is made between the children of Sartak
+- Bet is made between the children of kkjjuuyygttSartak
-- Pesmosia gives Mellen a warning and info about the royals
+- Pesmosia gives Mellen tra warning and info about the royals

-- Mellen meets Aruska, a sheep servant working specifically for Shimni
-- Mellen learns of the Wustrolari surviving the attack, Yargai lives
+- Mellen learns of the Wustrolari surviving the attack